Supersedes 243 FW 3, 12/21/2012

-C. If you make an improvement to a tractor’s stability by wide mounting the wheels, adding wheel weights, or adding dual rear wheels, the improvements must be in accordance with the manufacturer's specifications.
+C. Any improvement you make to a tractor’s stability by wide mounting the wheels, adding wheel weights, or adding dual rear wheels must be in accordance with the manufacturer's specifications.

 D. For training, the equipment instructor must have a "buddy" seat.
 Trainees must not ride on drawbars, fenders, or towed equipment unless a seat is provided for such a purpose.

-E. Draw bars must be hitched at least 13 inches (but less than 17 inches) off the ground.
+E. Hitch draw bars at least 13 inches (but not more than 17 inches) off the ground.
 The higher a load is hitched, the easier it is for the tractor to overturn.

-3.15 What are the training requirements for heavy equipment operators?
-At a minimum, employees using the equipment must comply with the training in 321 FW 1.
+3.16 What are the training requirements for heavy duty motor equipment operators?
+At a minimum, operators using the equipment must comply with the training in 321 FW 1.

 For information on the content of this chapter, contact the JAO Safety Operations Branch of Policy, Training, and Program Support.
 For information about this website, contact Krista Bibb in the Policy and Regulations Branch (PRB).